sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 Borrower laptops are a common approach and are certainly better than taking your usual laptop but I'm still not crazy about them.
 While they may limit exposure they have three failings:

 1. To make them useful they still get loaded up with some (if limited) data (the whole thing we want to avoid).
-2. They aren't inheriently harder to compromise than the users own laptop.
+2. They aren't inherently harder to compromise than the users own laptop.
 3. Since they aren't the users _own system_ the user is often less careful with it, resulting in risk.

 To this end the CrowdStrike team released some of their [scripts for setting up an ArchLinux laptop for travel](https://github.com/CrowdStrike/travel-laptop) which looks like an solid solution for setting up loaner laptops.